tanmaypadhi08/MMC-APRIL22-TEAM2-VEHICLEAUTOMATION/Individual_Folders/99007457/readme.md

+## A Report on Individual Contribution to the project
-## REQUIREMENTS  of Auto indoor lighting system and temperature regulation system .
+### Requirements  of Auto indoor lighting system and temperature regulation system .
 ### HIGH LEVEL REQUIREMENTS

 |S.No| Requirements|